ralphwetzel/theonionbox/README.md

 * [PySocks](https://pypi.python.org/pypi/PySocks)
 * [tzlocal](https://pypi.python.org/pypi/tzlocal)

-To operate the Box in an Python 2.7 environment, you need as well the [futures](https://pypi.python.org/pypi/futures/) module.
+To operate a box in an Python 2.7 environment, you need as well the [futures](https://pypi.python.org/pypi/futures/) module.

 If you intend to use the advanced GeoIP2 functionality, you have to install as well the module [geoip2](https://pypi.python.org/pypi/geoip2).

-If you intend to operate The Box in SSL mode, you have to install as well the module [ssl](https://pypi.python.org/pypi/ssl).
+If you intend to operate _The Onion Box_ in SSL mode, you have to install as well the module [ssl](https://pypi.python.org/pypi/ssl).

 These modules are usually installed using `pip`, e.g.: `pip install psutil`